tkeetch/jwt-play-server/README.md

 ## Why?

-I wrote this code to familiarise myself with Scala, Play and GitHub.
+I wrote this code to familiarise myself with Scala, Play, jQuery and GitHub.

 ## How?

 Build & run using SBT:
 > sbt run

-By default the web app runs on port 9000.
-Visit http://localhost:9000/login to test the app.
-Default credentials are tom/tom.

-The login is a POST /login.json with this JSON body (Content-Type: text/json):
-> { "userid":"tom", "credential":"tom" }
+Visit http://localhost:9000/login for a single-page web application that consumes the service using AJAX and CORS.

+Test valid credentials are tom/tom.